donderom/donderom.github.io/content/posts/compositional-streaming-of-services-with-fs2.md

 }
 ```

-To load the configuration, we have to specify an effect type that is going to be the cats-effect's [`IO`](https://typelevel.org/cats-effect/docs/2.x/datatypes/io) type:
+To load the configuration, we have to specify an effect type, which in this case will be cats-effect's [`IO`](https://typelevel.org/cats-effect/docs/2.x/datatypes/io) type:

 ```scala
 val config: IO[Config] = Config.config.load[IO]